 - Players returning to the League after playing in one of the past 6 seasons are placed into the tiers they would have most recently returned to, starting with the players that played most recently and with ties broken by seeding.
 For purposes of this priority, divisions may have up to 7 players each.

 - Players returning to the League who did not complete one of the past 6 season, or are joining for the first time with 30 or more rated 2-player games, are placed into tiers based on their Dominion Online level.
 For particularly highly-rated players, divisions may have up to 7 players each.
 Level thresholds that would trigger this will be published in the previous season’s Newsletter.

-When multiple players are offered free promotions (as described above) to a tier with not enough open spots for all of them, that tier determines how players are chosen: For tiers A, B, and C, the moderators arrange play-in matches between those players.
+When multiple players would be offered free promotions (as described above) to a tier with not enough open spots for all of them, that tier determines how players are chosen: For tiers A, B, C, D, and E the moderators arrange play-in matches between those players.
 For all other tiers, the moderators choose the players at their discretion, taking into account time zones.

 During a season, the moderators may, at their discretion, fill new open spots from a waiting list.